SAP/ui5-tooling-extensions/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Request a new feature to be added to a package part of UI5 Tooling Extensions
+about: Request a new feature to be added to a package part of UI5 CLI Extensions
 title: ''
 type: Feature
 assignees: ''